The Serverless Learning Curve

 Local Development, Testing, and Debugging

 Serverless architecture provides some new challenges with regards to the development cycle.
-Generally speaking, it’s very difficult (if not outright impossible) to develop entirely locally and typically requires provisioning an AWS (or alternate infrustructure provider) account for each developer to deploy into as part of their development workflow.
-Integration testing is particularly troublesome, and especially important, since FaaS-style applications are generally event-driven and need to be integrated with and tested alonside other service tiers.
+Generally speaking, it’s very difficult (if not outright impossible) to develop entirely locally and typically requires provisioning an AWS (or alternate infrastructure provider) account for each developer to deploy into as part of their development workflow.
+Integration testing is particularly troublesome, and especially important, since FaaS-style applications are generally event-driven and need to be integrated with and tested alongside other service tiers.
 Debugging serverless applications, running remotely and without sophisticated testing solutions, can be tricky, and we haven’t seen any great solutions for this on the market yet.